WanderingMat/Office-Automation/README.md

 certificateInstall.ps1:
 Installs the included certificate into the local machines certificate store after performing a check for the certificates thumbprint.
 Change the thumb print and certificate name where specified to the appropriate values.
 Certificate directory is set up to work with RMM deployment, can be changed as required.

+VPNInstall.ps1:
-VPNInstall.ps1: Installs a VPN automatically, simply change the listed variables where specified.
+Installs a VPN automatically, simply change the listed variables where specified.

+removeVPN.ps1:
-removeVPN.ps1: Removes all VPN connections from the device, Care should be taken using this for some users.
+Removes all VPN connections from the device, Care should be taken using this for some users.

+createRestore.ps1:
+Creates a restore point with the current date as the name.